PoojaDhamale/Retail-Sales-Analytics-Dashboard---Power-BI/README.md

 - **Data quality gaps ("Uncategorized" products, "Unknown" store types) are reported openly in the dashboard's own insights**, not cleaned away artificially — an accurate picture of imperfect source data was prioritized over a cosmetically cleaner but less honest one
 - **Discount-null rows were imputed as 0%, a judgment call** — a different, equally defensible choice would be to exclude them entirely; this project's reasoning is documented above for transparency
 - **RFM segment thresholds (quartile-based) are a standard, but not the only, segmentation approach** — different quartile cutoffs or a five-tier model would shift specific customers between segments
+- **RFM segmentation and CLV exist in SQL but not yet in the dashboard** — see the "SQL-Only Insights" section above

 ---